 Let’s be honest.
 We all use LinkedIn in hopes of finding and building new business relationships that will ultimately end up generating some sort of income.
-I know I do.
+As the Business and Operational Development Director of Photonics, I know I do.
 Otherwise, I’d just stick to Facebook.

 The numbers don’t lie.
-With the bulk of B2B (I prefer P2P or People to People) marketers using it to generate leads, it’s clear that it’s the best platform for connecting with professionals.
+With the bulk of B2B (or People to People) marketers using it to generate leads, it’s clear that it’s the best platform for connecting with industry professionals.

 I’m all about building relationships and networking.
 And it all starts with a dialog.
 Through email, in-messaging, phone call, or even over a hot cup of coffee or a cold adult beverage, the dialog has to start somewhere.
 Without a dialog, why even bother with LinkedIn.